MarkLaVenia/rockr/README.md

     -   however, the sum of votes may (in part) be an indicator of enthusiasm for a given band or album–and therefore may also be a valid metric for ranking bands.
-    -   That said, early polls averaged fewer responses than later polls; therefore, it appears reach of the polls increased over time–likely giving an upward bias for bands in later polls when using vote sums as the metric of analysis.
+        -   polls for years 1984-1992 attracted more responses than earlier and later polls–perhaps signalling the best/most interesting era for metal.
 -   Constraining the data to only the final poll for each year avoids the problem of needing to account for albums that appeared on both qualifying and final polls;